Why You Should Seek Help Quickly for Your Child’s UTI

 You might think that urinary tract infections are a worry only for adult women.
 But they are a concern for babies and young children, too.

 You might think that urinary tract infections (UTIs) are a worry only for adult women.
 But they are a concern for babies and young children, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-About 3 percent of girls and 1 percent of boys will develop a UTI by the time they’re 11 years old, says the American Academy of Pediatrics (AAP).
+About 3% of girls and 1% of boys will develop a UTI by the time they’re 11 years old, according to the American Academy of Pediatrics (AAP).
 Uncircumcised boys have slightly more UTIs than those who have been circumcised.

-UTIs happen when bacteria get into the urinary system through the urethra, which is the passageway by which urine travels from the bladder to the outside of the body.
+UTIs happen when bacteria get into the urinary system through the urethra (that’s the passageway by which urine travels from the bladder to the outside of the body).
 Bacteria can get into the urinary tract from the skin around the rectum and genitals.
 “Holding” urine, improper hygiene or constipation are common causes of UTIs in children, says pediatric urologist Jeffrey Donohoe, MD.

-UTIs in children may go untreated because often the symptoms are not obvious to the child or to parents.
-UTIs in children need treatment right away to get rid of the infection, prevent the spread of the infection and to reduce the chances of kidney damage.
+In children, UTIs may go untreated because often the symptoms aren’t obvious to the child or to parents.
+But UTIs in children need treatment right away to get rid of the infection, prevent the spread of the infection and to reduce the chances of kidney damage.

 UTI symptoms include: